boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Some deployment use cases for NRLP are provided below:

 * A network may advertize an NRLP when it is overloaded, including when it is under attack.
-The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events.
+The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events (issue with RAN resources, for example).
+The mechanism can also be used to enrich the tools that are already available to better block attack traffic at the source {{?RFC9066}}.

-* Discovery of rate limit policy applied on attachment circuits (peering links, CE-PE links, etc.).
+* Discovery of rate limit policy applied on attachment circuits (peering links, CE-PE links, etc.) when such information is not made available during the service activation or when network upgrades are performed.

 * A user may configure policies on the CPE such as securing some resources to a specific internal host used for gaming or video streaming.
 The CPE can use the NRLP option to share these rate limit policies to connected hosts to adjust their forwarding behavior.